drscotthawley/fad_pytorch/README.md

 7. Do a `git status` to see all the `.ipynb` and `.py` files that need to be added & committed
 8.  `git add` those files and then `git commit`, and then `git push`
-9. Take a look in your GitHub Actions tab, and see if the “test” and “deploy” CI runs finish properly (green light) or fail (red light)
+9. Take a look in your fork’s GitHub Actions tab, and see if the “test” and “deploy” CI runs finish properly (green light) or fail (red light)
-10. One you get green lights, send in a Pull Request!
+10. Once you get green lights, send in a Pull Request!

 *Feel free to ask me for tips with nbdev, it has quite a learning curve.
 You can also ask on [fast.ai forums](https://forums.fast.ai/) and/or